-(Pocket-lint) - Apple has been in the press recently for using human contractors to listen to Siri voice recordings in order to help the company improve the service from the voice-activated assistant by seeing how Siri responds to user requests.
+(Pocket-lint) - Apple has been in the press in the past for using human contractors to listen to Siri voice recordings in order to help the company improve the service from the voice-activated assistant by seeing how Siri responds to user requests.

 How to delete your Siri recordings from Apple servers

-If you want to get rid of any Siri recordings that might be on Apple servers though, here's how you do it.
+If you want to get rid of any Siri recordings that might be on Apple servers, here's how you do it.
 It's worth noting that you'll need to disable Siri from all Apple devices you use.

 - Open Settings